nf2337/Mapping-Global-Foodscapes/tutorial1.md

 ![Image 4](/Mapping-Global-Foodscapes/assets/img/Tutorial-1/4-Tutorial-1.png)

-The **Attributes Table** looks a lot like an excel sheet, and that’s because it is!
+The **Attributes Table** looks a lot like an excel sheet, and that’s because it is one!
 Every geographic feature, in our case country, has a row associated with it, and this is called a **field**.
 The columns are called **attributes**.

 ![Image 5](/Mapping-Global-Foodscapes/assets/img/Tutorial-1/5-Tutorial-1.png)